UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 10. !forkbomb -- SPAMS NOTEPAD 1000 TIMES, FORK BOMBING THE PC
 11. !hwid -- Takes the victims HWID
 12. !jumpscare -- Shows the image scarylarry.png on  their screen
-13. !mic -- Logs past 5 minutes of the victims mic ( after 5 minutes sends a wav file with the mic footage )
+13. !mic -- Logs past 30 seconds of the victims mic ( after 30 seconds it sends a wav file with the mic footage )
 14. !invite -- Shows invite link to your rat bot ( if u wanna add it to other servers
-15. !popup -- Shows popups on victims screen.
-Example : !popup "Title!" "text to be shown" ( number aka amount of times it should be shown ) # REMOVED
+15. !upload ( then a file no space btw ) -- Uploads and executes a file on victims PC
-16. !open -- Open a website a certain amount of times.
-Example : !open youtube.com ( could be a grabify link idk lmao ), ( how many times after ).
-Example 2 : !open youtube.com 5.
-Explain : Opens youtube.com 5 times # REMOVED
+16. !fakeerror -- Shows a fake error no limit btw u can spam

 # SUPPORTED BROWSERS